Kennyvandoorn/IPASS/README.md

 git clone https://github.com/kennyvandoorn/IPASS
 ```
 # Instructions
-Make sure you downloaded and included hwlib into your project.
+Make sure you have downloaded and included hwlib into your project.
 ```
 https://github.com/wovo/hwlib
 ```

-Build using the included makefile, or use the included /run.bat file.
+Build using the included makefile, or run the run.bat file from your terminal.

 # Extra notes
 The included main.cpp shows you the use on how to create pins, and create objects.